The Back Room

 This distinctively inscribed example of the 1857 print Boston, is a period, colored steel plate engraving by Charles Mottram (1807-1876), one of London's most esteemed plate engravers who has translated in the medium of engraving the large 1853 water color painting Boston by British born American artist John William Hill (1812-1879) who apprenticed as a youth with his father John Hill, an English aquatint engraver.
 1/ J.W.

-Native son Henry F. Walling (1825-1889), Civil Engineer is the author of the large scale, survey Map of the State of Rhode Island and Providence Plantations.1855 that reads as a cartographic gazetteer of Rhode Island at the middle of the 19th century.
+Native son Henry F. Walling (1825-1889), Civil Engineer is the author of the large scale, survey Map of the State of Rhode Island and Providence Plantations.1855 wall map that reads as a cartographic gazetteer of Rhode Island at the middle of the 19th century.
 Just below the map's title, a Note also explains the collaborations and 19th c. history of the survey work required to prepare this Rhode Island statewide map.
 Walling relied upon work from 19th c.

 First Edition, numbered and signed "Jack Kerouac" in blue ink on publisher's colophon, in original acetate covers, found with separate publisher's promotional sheet and a clipping dated October 21, 1969 from the Fitchburg (Mass.)
 Sentinel with the obituary for Jack Kerouac.
 Title page reads "Excerpts From Visions of Cody".
 Publisher's colophon reads: "750 copies of this book were printed for New Directions in December, 1959 at the press of Igal Roodenko, New York and signed by the author.